A general framework for circular local likelihood regression: Technical proofs and derivations

-In this section we derive the expression of the optimal smoothing parameter in the least squares case, given in equation (17) of the main text.
-We start by computing the bias of estimator in equation (11) of the main manuscript, which is given by
+In this section we derive the expression of the optimal smoothing parameter in the least-squares case, given in equation (19) of the main text.
+We start by computing the bias of estimator in equation (16) of the main manuscript, which is given by

 with

 Then, we have